 First of all, you don’t have to be physically present in Belize to open a personal or corporate bank account.

-Documents vary from bank to bank, but, in general, you’ll need a passport, a proof of residence, and a banking reference.
+Documents vary from bank to bank, but, in general, you’ll need a passport, proof of residence, and a banking reference.
 You may need personal references in certain circumstances, too.

 Generally, you need to submit these documents physically via mail or through an authorized agent.
-However, some banks accept the electronic copies of your documents to start evaluating your profile before your physical documents arrive.
+However, some banks accept electronic copies of your documents to start evaluating your profile before your physical documents arrive.